Michelle Randolph

-Michelle Randolph (born September 11, 1997) is an American actress known as Elizabeth Strafford in 1923 (2022–25) and Ainsley Norris in Landman (2024–present).
+Michelle Randolph (born September 11, 1997) is an American actress and model who played Elizabeth Strafford in 1923 (2022–25), Ainsley Norris in Landman (2024–present) and Madison in Scream 7.

 Early life

 Randolph was born on September 11, 1997, the middle of three children.
 Her older sister Cassie Randolph is a television personality who won season 23 of The Bachelor.
-Randolph grew up in Walnut Creek, California before moving to Huntington Beach, California when she was 16.
+Randolph grew up in Walnut Creek, California, before moving downstate to Huntington Beach, when she was 16.
 She graduated from Arizona State University in 2023 with a degree in Film and Media Studies.

 Career

-Randolph signed with Wilhelmina Models in 2016.
-Following a series of low-budget films, Randolph had her breakout role in 2022 as Elizabeth Stafford in the Taylor Sheridan series 1923.
-In 2024 she starred in Landman (another show created by Sheridan) as Ainsley Norris, the daughter of Billy Bob Thornton's character Tommy Norris.
+Randolph signed as a model with Wilhelmina Models in 2016.
+At the age 16, she began acting in a series of low-budget films (House of The Witch (2017) and A Snow White Christmas (2018)).
+She then accepted a main role as Elizabeth Strafford in the Taylor Sheridan series 1923, which marked a significant step forward in her career.
+In 2024, she starred in Landman (another show by Sheridan) as Ainsley Norris, the daughter of Billy Bob Thornton's character Tommy Norris.
+She played Madison in Scream 7, released February 27, 2026.